 1. Members contribute 8.75 percent of their salary, which will rise to 10 percent next year;

 2. School district employers contribute 20.40 percent of each teacher’s salary, rising to 20.90 percent next year;

 3. The state assumes a 7.25 investment return (and has actually averaged 8.5 percent over the last 30 years).

 If all you knew were these three variables, you could create a pretty awesome, cost-neutral retirement plan.
-Using the same contribution rates and investment returns, the table below shows how much a teacher who began at age 25 would have saved at various ages.
+Using the same contribution rates and investment returns, the table below shows how much a teacher who begins at age 25 would have saved at various ages.
 It essentially calculates the value a teacher could accumulate if her and her employer’s contributions were placed into a 401(k) and invested with the Colorado Public Employees’ Retirement Association’s (PERA’s) current asset managers (there’s nothing preventing the state from offering this option to teachers).

-Under a cost-equivalent 401(k) plan, a 25-year-old teacher could have retirement savings worth…
+A 25-year-old teacher could have retirement savings worth…

 At age 35:

 These hypothetical results are quite outstanding.
 The teacher would become a millionaire by age 28, and she could make her second million if she continued teaching until age 56.

 Colorado’s actual pension plan, however, provides a reasonably comfortable retirement only for the small fraction of people who remain teaching in the state for an entire career, but even that is not nearly as generous as this hypothetical 401(k).
 For example, a Colorado teacher with 10 years of service qualifies for only a minimal pension benefit, but an equivalent 401k consisting of her contributions, her employer’s contributions, and the interest earned on those contributions would be worth $200,000 more than her pension.

 How is it possible that contributions plus interest are worth more than pension benefits?
 There are 17.5 billion reasons.